PBergstrom90/ChattAppSimulation/README.md

 The TCP-based chat application provides a reliable messaging service, ensuring messages are delivered in the correct order and without loss.

+#### Server

+1. First, run `ServerMain.java`.
+2. Start the server using the "Start Server" button in the GUI.
+3. Monitor connected users and server status.
+4. Optionally, stop the server using the "Stop Server" button.

 #### Client

 1. Run `ClientMain.java`.
 2. Enter your username in the prompted dialog.
 3. The client connects to the server at `localhost` on port `8000`.
 4. Use the GUI to send messages and see the list of connected users.

-#### Server

-1. Run `ServerMain.java`.
-2. Start the server using the "Start Server" button in the GUI.
-3. Monitor connected users and server status.
-4. Optionally, stop the server using the "Stop Server" button.

 #### Directory Structure